netbeast/docs/README.md

 ##Developer

-As developer, you can access to our full project documentation [LINK WIKI]
+As developer, you can access to our full project documentation [WIKI](https://github.com/netbeast-co/docs/wiki)

 You can also join the Netbeast community [Netbeast](http://bit.ly/1FfOLZS)